Every aircraft has a unique registration number, usually printed on or near the tail – think of it like a license plate for an airplane.

 Find Your Airline and Aircraft Type

 Finding your airline isn’t always as easy as it sounds.
-Your ticket may say United, the airplane you’re about to board may be painted like a United aircraft, but it may not actually be operated by United.
+For example, your ticket may say United, the airplane you’re about to board may be painted like a United aircraft, but it may not actually be operated by United.

 Often, mainline airlines will contract out operation of some of their flights (particularly smaller regional flights) to other airlines that you may never have heard of – ExpressJet, Trans States Airlines, and hundreds of others.
 Fortunately, these are usually listed on flight status pages, so go to the website or app of the airline printed on your boarding pass and look up your flight.